 We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we continue to commercialize DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery, including expanding our product manufacturing, sales, marketing and distribution capabilities.
-We also expect to devote substantial financial resources as we conduct late stage clinical trials for our local programmed-release drug delivery product candidates, in particular DEXTENZA for additional indications, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
+We also expect to devote substantial financial resources as we conduct late stage clinical trials for our local programmed-release drug delivery product candidates, in particular DEXTENZA for additional indications including ocular itching associated with allergic conjunctivitis, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
 In addition, we plan to devote significant financial resources to conducting research and development and potentially seeking regulatory approval for our other product candidates.
 Accordingly, we will need to obtain substantial additional funding to fully support our continuing operations and the planned commercial launch of DEXTENZA.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of September 30, 2019, we had cash and cash equivalents of \$65.4 million, outstanding debt of \$24.9 million, net of unamortized discount and \$37.5 million aggregate principal amount of senior subordinated convertible notes plus accrued interest of \$1.3 million.
-Based on our current plans and forecasted expenses, we believe that our existing cash and cash equivalents of \$65.4 million, as of September 30, 2019 and anticipated cash inflows from DEXTENZA product sales, along with the expected cost savings from the operational restructuring announced in early November 2019, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through the end of the fourth quarter of 2020.
-This estimate is subject to a number of assumptions related to the revenues and expenses associated with the commercialization of DEXTENZA as well as the pace of our research and clinical development programs, and other aspects of our business.
-DEXTENZA revenue will be substantial in 2019.
-Such projection is subject to a number of assumptions related to the revenues and expenses associated with the commercialization of DEXTENZA as well as the pace of our research and clinical development programs and other aspects of our business.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+As of June 30, 2020, we had cash and cash equivalents of \$84.3 million, outstanding debt of \$25.0 million, net of unamortized discount and \$37.5 million aggregate principal amount of senior subordinated convertible notes plus accrued interest of \$3.0 million.
+We believe that our existing cash and cash equivalents of \$84.3 million as of June 30, 2020 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements for at least the next twelve months.
+This estimate is based on the our currently forecasted operating plan which includes estimates of anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses.
+These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, a continuing expected rebound in cataract surgeries in the third quarter of 2020 and beyond, the revenues and expenses associated with the commercialization of DEXTENZA, variable expense reductions, the pace of our research and clinical development programs, and other aspects of our business.
+We have based our estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
 Our future capital requirements will depend on many factors, including: